SpiegelSpike02/latent-factor-recurrent-model/README.md

 tasks.
 The current Sudoku MVP is BRC-Sudoku, a belief-first recurrent solver that keeps working memory out of the latent controller.

 - `brc_sudoku`: the current Sudoku path.
-It uses a soft digit belief field, recurrent spatial hidden state, relation-typed attention, a small controller latent, and an independent verifier/energy model.
+It uses digit belief logits, recurrent spatial hidden state, relation-typed attention, a small controller latent, and an independent verifier/energy model.
 - `trm`: a Tiny Recursive Model baseline.

 The BRC design separates state by capacity: size-growing information lives in